datastax/pulsar-heartbeat/README.md

 ## Helm chart

 ### Install as an individual deployment using helm
-Pulsar Monitor can be installed by this [helm chart](https://github.com/datastax/pulsar-helm-chart/tree/master/helm-chart-sources/pulsar-heartbeat)
+Pulsar heartbeat can be installed by this [helm chart](https://github.com/datastax/pulsar-helm-chart/tree/master/helm-chart-sources/pulsar-heartbeat)
 With this chart, it can monitor mutliple remote Pulsar clusters or co-reside on the same Pulsar cluster.

 Helm 3